-1. Project Abstract:
+1. Project Summary:

-Nassau County is applying for a Resilience Planning Grant (RPG) to conduct a vulnerability assessment for two specific areas of the County: 1) east of I-95 on the mainland, and 2) west of I-95 south and west of A1A/SR 200/301.
-These areas represent portions of the County experiencing the most rapid growth and development pressures, and lands that are highly vulnerable due to extensive floodplain and wetland areas.
-Another critical reason for conducting a high-level vulnerability assessment is that significant portions of these areas have not had Flood Insurance Studies (FIS) conducted and there are no Base Flood Elevations (BFEs) for these parts of the County.
-Major long-range planning efforts are currently being conducted for these regions of the County, and a vulnerability assessment would help inform these efforts and future planning by Nassau County.
-The County has a goal of holistically incorporating resiliency planning into all planning activities, instead of treating it as a siloed, separate planning exercise.
+Nassau County is applying for a Resilience Planning Grant (RPG) to complete a vulnerability assessment for two specific areas of the County: 1) Amelia Island, and 2) west of I-95 and north of A1A/SR 200/301.
+The County received a 2018 RPG Grant to complete a Phase I Vulnerability Assessment.
+This Phase II assessment will provide the same level of documentation for the rest of Nassau County.
+Long-range planning efforts continue to be conducted for the County, and a Countywide vulnerability assessment would help inform these efforts and future planning by Nassau County.